-Since 1995, Sharp has participated in a countywide collaborative - along with a broad range of hospitals, health care organizations and community agencies — to conduct a triennial Community Health Needs Assessment (CHNA) that identifies priority health needs for San Diego County.
-In addition, to address the new requirements for not-for-profit hospitals under the Patient Protection and Affordable Care Act, since 2013 Sharp has developed CHNAs for each of its individually licensed hospitals.
+Since 1995, Sharp has participated in a countywide collaborative to conduct a triennial Community Health Needs Assessment (CHNA) that identifies priority health and social needs for San Diego County.
+In addition, Sharp develops CHNAs for each of its individually licensed hospitals.*

-The following CHNA and Implementation Strategy PDF documents are available for download for the following entities:
+CHNA and implementation strategy PDF documents are available for download for the following entities:

 Sharp Chula Vista Medical Center

 - Sharp Memorial Hospital 2022 CHNA Executive Summary

 - Sharp Memorial Hospital 2022 CHNA*